Rick's Daily Tips

 The images captured with modern high-megapixel sensors are absolutely huge in terms of file size, so every photo you can delete will speed up the transfer process, often by a noticeable amount.
 Just be careful not to delete any photos that you might want to keep.

-2 – If your camera or mobile device stores the images it captures on a removable memory card, remove the card from the device and insert it directly into your computer’s built-in media card reader.
+2 – If your camera or mobile device stores the images it captures on a removable memory card, remove the card from the device and insert it directly into your computer’s card reader.

-3 – If your computer doesn’t have a built-in media card reader, you can use a stand-alone card reader that connects to one of your computer’s USB 3.0 ports.
+If your computer doesn’t have a built-in media card reader, you can use a stand-alone card reader that connects to one of your computer’s USB ports.

 Popular…